confluentinc/migration-workshops/hosted-kafka-to-enterprise-migration/PART-3/README.md

 2. RDP to the Source (AWS) Bastion Host.

-3. In the [Topics UI](https://confluent.cloud/go/topics), select the destination environemnt and cluster.
+3. In the [Topics UI](https://confluent.cloud/go/topics), select the destination environment and cluster.

 4. Verify mirrored topics appear in your Enterprise cluster.
    ![Verify Screenshot](../assets/verify.png)